 On January 7, 2011 we added Misty and Felix to our lives – two tuxedo litter mate kittens we got from the Hilton Head Humane Association.
 It took them maybe 10 minutes to claim our home as theirs – and even less time for us to fall in love with them.
 Their picture, as well as one of Phantom and Shadow as kittens are pictured on the sidebar of this blog.

 The internet changed my life in far reaching ways.
 I often wonder how different my life would have been if had not embraced the internet.
 First and foremost – I’ve met so many people online, a few of whom have transitioned into “Real Life” friends.
 I also think about how much I would have enjoyed blogging during my younger years in school – or when raising my son.
 I remember especially craving more “connections” during those years.
 I began online life in 1994 on CompuServe’s forums.
 When that service waned, I moved from there to various internet spots.
-Today I’ve embraced social networking (on Facebook), have a non public journal, and a site on Flickr (http://www.flickr.com/photos/sweetmeow/ for my photos.
+Today I’ve embraced social networking (on Facebook), have a non public journal on Live Journal, and a site on Flickr (http://www.flickr.com/photos/sweetmeow/ for my photos.
 Now it’s time that I embark on public blogging right here.

 My life is more often than not, mundane and routine.
 It’s my opinion that most lives really are.
 I’m not sure anyone could handle high drama on a day to day basis.
 Yet — these small things have meaning and bring many thoughts to mind, which I reflect upon here.
 Join me in these musings….! :)